y0w0/documentation/docs/rock5/configuration/rsetup-tool.md

 ## About

-Here is the imformation of `rsetup`.
+Here is the information of `rsetup`.